 Rewarding excellence among two-year college communicators is one of many ways NCMPR supports the professional development of its members.
 All of the awards, in their own way, say "Job well done!"

 The national Paragon Awards recognize outstanding achievement in design and communication at two-year community and technical colleges.
 It's the only national competition of its kind that honors excellence exclusively among marketing and public relations professionals at two-year colleges.
+Award competition open in October.

 The district Medallion Awards are similar to the Paragons but recognize excellence in design and communication on a regional basis at community and technical colleges in each of seven districts.
+Award competition open in July.

 The Communicator of the Year Award honors a two-year college marketing professional who has demonstrated leadership and ability in college communications.